NATIONAL "E" LICENSE INFORMATION

-U.S. Soccer Coaching certification begins at the state level.
-The National “E” is an 18-hour course, which covers the elementary principles of coaching and prepare interested coaches for the 36-hour “D” license course.
+The National "E" license is an 18-hour course, which covers the elementary principles of coaching and prepares interested coaches for the "D" license course.

-The National “E” course is only administered and instructed by State Soccer Associations.
-Please contact IYSA for information on these courses.
+The National “E” course is administered and instructed by State Soccer Associations.
+Please contact IYSA Director of Coaching Skyler Bell for more information on these courses and course schedules.

-What are the key components of the “E” License?
+What are the key components of the "E" license course?

-- Understand the characteristics and needs of an athlete in the Basic Stage of our Long Term Athlete Development Model
+- Understand the characteristics and needs of an athlete in the Basic Stage of U.S. Soccer's Long Term Athlete Development Model.

 What are the specific target outcomes of the course?